test-zeus-ai/testzeus-hercules/README.md

-## Salesforce grounding

-Hercules is "grounded" in Salesforce, meaning it is instruction-finetuned to understand and interact with Salesforce's specific features and terminologies, such as "App Launcher" and "picklists".
-This deep integration enables the agents to perform bespoke testing and automation, ensuring that Salesforce implementations are delivered flawlessly.

 ## Difference from other “tools”

 Hercules isn't just another testing tool—it's an “agent” of change.
 Powered by synthetic intelligence that can **think, reason, and react** based on requirements, Hercules goes beyond simple automation scripts.
 We, bring an industry-first approach to open source agents.
 This means faster, smarter, and more resilient testing cycles, especially for complex platforms.
 With **industry-leading performance** and a fully open-source foundation, TestZeus combines powerful capabilities with community-driven flexibility, making top-tier testing accessible and transformative for everyone.